raresdragan/theorganizer/README.md

 - connects to IMDB and grabs some movie info
 - creates the IMDB XML into the existing nfo file or in a new nfo file
 - clean renames the movie folder like this: YYYY - The Movie Name - 1080p
+- if no video file exists in the folder it just prefixes the folder with !!!

 ## VERSION HISTORY

+### v.0.0.8 @ 2021-03-07
+- do nothing, just a simple rename if no video file detected
+- also grab resolution from original folder name

 ### v.0.0.7 @ 2021-03-06
 - get_imdb_list_movies will now get movies fron export csv instead of scraping